cresta-eu/pat_mpi_lib/readme.md

 void pat_mpi_open(char* out_fn)

 The parameter, out_fn, points to a null-terminated string that specifies the name of the file that will hold the counter data: a NULL parameter value will set the output file name to ./patc.out.
-The open function also calls pat_mpi_monitor(-1,1) in order to determine a baseline for the counter data.
-In addition, rank 0 establishes a temporal baseline by calling MPI_Wtime and also writes a one-line  header to the output file, which gives the library version followed by the names of the data items that will appear in the subsequent lines.
+The open function also calls pat_mpi_monitor(-1,1) in order for rank 0 to establish a temporal baseline by calling MPI_Wtime.
+Rank 0 also writes a one-line header to the output file, which gives the library version followed by the names of the data items that will appear in the subsequent lines.

 void pat_mpi_close(void)